evature/voicekit-cordova/README.md

  Before you can start using Eva you need to initialize it: call  `eva.init(site_code, api_key, callback)` with your credentials.
  The callback will receive a parameter result
-    `result.status` =  one of  ['ok', 'warning', 'error'] `result.message` = description of the error (if status != 'ok') If the result is of type `error` (should never happen!) it means the service is currently unavailable - contact info@evature.com for details.
-If this is the case you can go ahead and hide the record-button since it will not be functional.
+    `result.status` =  one of  ['ok', 'warning', 'error'] `result.message` = a description of the error (if status != 'ok') If the result is of type `error` (this should never happen!) it means the service or the connectivity to it is currently unavailable - contact info@evature.com for details.
+If this is the case you should hide the record-button since the service might not be operational.

 # Applicative Callbacks

 Eva handles the dialog with the user up to the point the user requests an applicative action (eg. searching for flights).
-At this point Eva activates a callback that should be implemented by you, the integrator.
+At this point Eva activates a callback function that should be implemented by you, the integrator.

-Note the callback may close Eva chat and display a different page instead, simply hide the div with id `eva-cover`.
+Note that the callback implementation may close the Eva Chat Overlay and display a different page instead: simply hide the div with the id `eva-cover`.

 ## eva.callbacks